 Student body profile

 Students at Macalester are curious, highly motivated, serious about their academic pursuits and supportive of each other.
 Macalester students are more likely to work together for collective academic success than to compete.
+The liberal arts education at Macalester is intentionally designed to widen your perspective and expand your personal and professional opportunities.
 Every Macalester student takes a First Year Course (FYC) in their first semester.
-Seminar-style FYCs are limited to 16 students and the professor is the academic advisor for each student in the class.
-FYCs set the stage for an academic journey based on small classes, individual attention and collaboration.
+These seminar-style courses are limited to 16 students and the professor is the academic advisor for each student in the class.

 I wanted a college where I felt I could belong: somewhere I wasn't going to be seen as purely a number; a home away from home.
 Macalester gave me that feeling from my first visit and has not left me since.
 Everyone is so welcoming and so open to different ways of life.